southwolf/resume/README.md

 ## Work Experience

-* 2016.04 - Present Developer(Remote) of Hangzhou Tianche Network Technology Co, Ltd.
+* 2016.04 - 2017.04 Developer(Remote) of Hangzhou Tianche Network Technology Co, Ltd.

   * Working with a team developing Enterprise Resource Planning, Customer Relationship Management and Marketing Management systems for used vehicle dealer.